 This Statement of Additional Information ("SAI") is not a prospectus.
-This SAI relates to and should be read in conjunction with the Prospectus (the "Prospectus") of the Aspiriant Risk-Managed Real Assets Fund (the "Fund") (formerly known as Aspiriant Risk-Managed Real Asset Fund) dated August 1, 2023, and as it may be further amended or supplemented from time to time.
-The Fund's name was Aspiriant Risk-Managed Real Asset Fund until August 2022.
+This SAI relates to and should be read in conjunction with the Prospectus (the "Prospectus") of the Aspiriant Risk-Managed Real Assets Fund (the "Fund") dated August 1, 2024, and as it may be further amended or supplemented from time to time.
 This SAI is incorporated by reference in its entirety into the Prospectus.
-The Fund's audited financial statements and financial highlights for the fiscal year ended March 31, 2023 (including the report of Cohen & Company, Ltd., the Fund's independent public accounting firm) appearing in the annual report to shareholders (the "Annual Report") are incorporated by reference into this SAI.
+The Fund's audited financial statements and financial highlights for the fiscal year ended March 31, 2024 (including the report of Cohen & Company, Ltd., the Fund's independent registered public accounting firm) appearing in the annual report to shareholders (the "Annual Report") are incorporated by reference into this SAI.
 No other parts of the Annual Report are incorporated by reference herein.
 A copy of the Prospectus may be obtained without charge by contacting the Fund at the telephone number or address set forth above.